setupCache()

 A simple object that will hold a promise for each pending request.
 Used to handle concurrent requests.

-You’d normally not need to change this, but it is exposed in case you need to use it as some sort of listener of know when a request is waiting for other to finish.
+You shouldn’t change this property, but it is exposed in case you need to use it as some sort of listener or know when a request is waiting for others to finish.

 headerInterpreter

-The function used to interpret all headers from a request and determine a time to live (ttl) number.
+The function used to interpret all headers from a request and determine a time to live (ttl

 WARNING